Skip to main content

 Contact your school librarian and request a note in your student's file to block all titles.
 The note will be visible to anyone helping at the circulation desk.
 Students can still check out textbooks and devices, but all library materials will be blocked in Destiny's Library account.
 A note will be placed in your child's patron account stating this limit is at family request and the date you requested this.

-Books for young adults are crucial in our libraries because they help teens navigate their emotions and the challenges of growing up.
-According to the Young Adult Library Services Association (YALSA), these books are valuable because they show readers characters they can relate to, making them feel less alone in their struggles.
-Adolescence is a time when teens are torn between fitting in and being unique, and these books can provide a sense of reassurance and community.
-They also teach empathy by sharing stories of diverse lives, encouraging readers to connect with others.
+Books for young adults play an important role in libraries, as they can help teens navigate emotions and the challenges of growing up.
+According to the Young Adult Library Services Association (YALSA), these books often feature relatable characters, which may help readers feel less alone.
+Adolescence is a time when teens are balancing fitting in with developing their own identities, and YA literature can offer reassurance and a sense of connection.